 Camden Home for Friendless Children

-Mrs. Lucretia Read, the widow of Camden realtor William T. Read Sr. and mother of New Jersey State Senator William T. Read Jr., was very active in the affairs of the Home.
-Lucretia served on the Board of Managers for The Home and was later elected President.
-She served as President Emeritus of the Board of Managers until she died in October 1936, at the age of 83.
+Established in 1865, The Camden Home for Friendless Children found its roots at 915 Haddon Avenue in Camden, NJ, by the 1890s.
+Mrs. Lucretia Read, widow of prominent Camden realtor William T. Read Sr. and mother of New Jersey State Senator William T. Read Jr., played a vital role in the institution.
+Actively engaged in the Home’s affairs, Lucretia served on the Board of Managers and later assumed the position of President.
+Even after her passing in October 1936 at the age of 83, she held the title of President Emeritus of the Board.

-Shortly after World War II, in 1946, the name of the building changed to the Camden Home for Children.
-With its capacity of 56 children, the home eventually closed due to age and growing needs.
-Renamed the Camden Home for Children, the foundation operated in the 1960’s and 1970s at Kaighn Avenue and Vesper Boulevard, a facility later used by the Camden Board of Education.
+Post-World War II, in 1946, the institution underwent a name change to the Camden Home for Children.
+Operating at 56 children’s capacity, the home eventually closed due to age-related constraints and the escalating needs of the community.
+Renamed as the Camden Home for Children, the foundation operated during the 1960s and 1970s at Kaighn Avenue and Vesper Boulevard, a facility subsequently utilized by the Camden Board of Education.

-For a number of years, the Camden Home for Children organization maintained offices in Westmont, New Jersey.
-Although as of 2011 there is no longer any office or facility, the organization continues to serve children in need ‘behind the scenes’ and by supporting sister agencies in their missions.
+In more recent years, the Camden Home for Children organization maintained offices in Westmont, New Jersey.
+Although, as of 2011, no physical office or facility remains, the organization continues its mission by serving children in need behind the scenes and supporting sister agencies in their endeavors.

 Photo Gallery